hyojin-park-neuro/neureca/news/index.md

 - Talk, Korea Institute of Science and Technology (KIST), Seoul, South Korea.
 30 Dec 2022.

 - [BIOMAG (The 22nd International Conference on Biomagnetism)](https://www.neureca.org/2022/08/28/biomag-bham.html).
 28 Aug-1 Sep 2022, Birmingham, UK
     - Symposium Chair.
-Symposium title: "Rhythms in Auditory, Visual, and Audiovisual Speech Processing: Multisensory representations in unisensory cortices and beyond".
+Symposium title: "Rhythms in Auditory, Visual, and Audiovisual Speech Processing: Multisensory representations in unisensory cortices and beyond" (Chair: Dr. Hyojin Park, Speakers: Hyojin Park, Nicola Molinaro, Nina Suess, Emmanuel Biau, Anne Keitel)
     - Talk at Symposium "The temporal relationship between auditory and visual speech signals in naturalistic speech and their interactive spatial representations in the brain"
     - Talk at European MEG Society Satellite Workshop (28 Aug) titled “Investigation of human language with MEG: from research to clinical applications”.
 "Top-down and bottom-up processing in cortical entrainment to continuous speech"